josephrclick/synapse/README.md

   * The AI sometimes gets philosophical.
 We consider this a feature.
   * ChromaDB might use more RAM than Chrome.
 Isn't it ironic?
 Don't you think?
   * If you feed it your diary, it might become too emotionally intelligent.
-  * First run takes a while - Ollama needs to download models (~3GB).
-Use `make pull-models` to fetch them manually.
+  * First run is now interactive - choose which models to download (3-5GB each)
+  * Frontend port conflicts?
+No problem - the system asks what you want to do

 -----